ibm-cloud-docs/apps/dep-app-tool.md

 ### Apps that are deployed to Cloud Foundry
 {: #view-cf-runningapp}

-For apps that are deployed to Cloud Foundry, you can view the app's URL from the App details page by clicking **Visit App URL**.
+You can view the app's URL from the App details page by clicking **Visit App URL**.
 If the app is running, a message that includes `Congratulations` is displayed.

 If you are using the command line, run the [**ibmcloud dev view**](/docs/cli/idt?topic=cloud-cli-idt-cli#view) command to view the URL of your app.
 Then, go to the URL in your browser.